 Now, suppose both time series included personal data requiring protection such as monthly household energy consumption, retail transactions, or movements from smart devices (Boone et. al. 2019).
 How should a data owner alter the time series values in series A so that an adversary cannot re-identify series A and a forecaster can still make good forecasts?
 The method we propose in this paper involves swapping the past values of series A with similar time series on the feature space.
-One idea may be to swap the values of series A randomly with similar time series that have a similar spectral entropy and strength of trend.
-However, this method may prove ineffective for maintaining forecast accuracy because similarity based on a low spectral entropy and high strength of trend could select time series with strong strength of seasonalities and negative trends.
-Hence, we propose a machine learning based method which initially selects features by RreliefF (Robnik-Sikonja & Kononenko, 2003) and consolidates correlated features with a random forest-based recursive feature elimination (RFE) algorithm.
-Our k-nTS+ swapping method can also be applied to the tasks of outlier replacement (cite Talagal), missing data replacement (cite), and nowcasting (cite).
-It is important to note that the randomization from the swapping mechanism can be removed for these tasks do not require privacy.
+One idea may be to swap the values of series A randomly with time series that have a similar spectral entropy and strength of trend.
+However, this method may prove ineffective for maintaining forecast accuracy because similarity based on a low spectral entropy and high strength of trend could select time series with strong seasonalities and negative trends.
+Hence, we propose a machine learning based method which initially selects features using RReliefF (Robnik-Sikonja & Kononenko, 2003) and consolidates the remaining correlated features with a random forest-based recursive feature elimination (RFE) algorithm.
+Our k-nTS+ swapping method can also be applied to the tasks of outlier replacement (cite Talagal), missing data replacement (Twumasi & Twumasi, 2022), and nowcasting ( Barbaglia et al., 2022).
+It is important to note that the randomization from the swapping mechanism can be removed for tasks that do not require privacy.

 Our contributions to the literature are three-fold.
-First, we enable forecasters to share a protected version of a time series dataset with good forecast accuracy and reasonable (cite GDPR) privacy.
+First, we enable forecasters to share a protected version of a time series dataset with good forecast accuracy and reasonable privacy ( GDPR Recital 26).
 Compared to the prior literature and benchmark methods, our k-nTS+ method performs well on the tradeoff between privacy and accuracy.
 The method is flexible since it does not assume a forecasting model and gives the user the option to customize the protected data for specific forecast horizons, accuracy metrics, or models.
-To the best of our knowledge, this paper is the first to produce protected time series data with usable forecast accuracy.
+To the best of our knowledge, this paper is the first to produce protected time series data with both acceptable privacy and usable forecast accuracy.

-Second, we use a machine-learning based feature selection process to incorporate the usefulness of data (forecast accuracy) into the data protection process itself.
-By doing so, we are able to limit the degradation in forecast accuracy in our empirical application to around 14% instead of 40% without the machine learning process.
+Second, we use a machine-learning based feature selection process to incorporate the usefulness of data (forecast accuracy) into theprotection process.
+By doing so, welimit the degradation in forecast accuracy in our empirical application to around 14% instead of 40% without the machine learning process.
 This advantage follows a theme in recent research (Schneider et. al., 2018) which maintained marketing metrics within 10-15% of the original by including a marketing loss function in their privacy method.

 Third, we show that the most useful features for predicting forecast accuracy (Makridakis et al., 2018; Spiliotis et al., 2020) are not necessarily the most useful for swapping time series values.
-Specifically, we find that variance, max variance shift, spike, mean, and max level shift are the most important features to consider for swapping similar time series.
+Specifically, we find that variance, max variance shift, spike, mean, and max level shift are the most important features to consider for swapping values from similar time series.
 We analyze how these features change vis-à-vis accuracy and show which forecasting models are more robust to changes in time series features after privacy protection.
-We also examine whether the magnitude, direction, or volatility of these adjusted forecasts from data protection improve forecast accuracy.
+We also examine whether the magnitude, direction, or volatility of these adjusted forecasts vary the effects of data protection on forecast accuracy.